Andy Warhol: Exploding Plastic Inevitable, Chelsea Girls, and Lecture tours (1966–1968)

-In November 1966, Warhol was hired by the Abraham & Straus department store in Brooklyn to promote the "Paint-your-own-dress" collection by the Mars Manufacturing Company, which included a white paper dress that came with a paintbrush and a box of watercolors.
-In a live demonstration, Warhol decorated two dresses at the store that were given to the Brooklyn Museum using Nico as his model.
+In October 1966, Warhol attended the opening of major survey of his work opened at the Institute of Contemporary Art in Boston.
+In November 1966, he was hired by the Abraham & Straus department store in Brooklyn to promote the Mars Manufacturing Company's "Paint-your-own-dress" collection, which featured white paper dresses sold with watercolors and a paintbrush.
+During a live demonstration at the store, Warhol painted two dresses using Nico as his model; the dresses were donated to the Brooklyn Museum.